Farm to School Grant Program

 How to Apply

-- Please read the Application Instructions thoroughly and complete the information requested.
+- Please read the Application Instructions thoroughly, and follow them meticulously.
 Failure to follow the prescribed format could disqualify your application.

-- Budget is not part of the three-page limit, but must be submitted on the Budget Template.
+- The Budget must be submitted on the Budget Template.

 The detailed requirements for the Farm to School Grant Program can be viewed online.